rqtl/qtl2/ReadMe.md

 Why the complexity?
-We want [R/qtl2](http://kbroman.org) functions to be able to query SNPs or genes, but we don't want to prescribe how the databases might be set up; they could be sitting in a SQLite database (as above), or they might be in some other database or accessed via some Web API.
+We want [R/qtl2](http://kbroman.org) functions to be able to query SNPs or genes, but we don't want to prescribe how the databases might be set up; they could be sitting in a SQLite database (as above), or they might be in some other kind of database or accessed via some Web API.
 Rather than requiring the SNP and gene databases to be in a certain form, we'll instead ask users to provide query functions like `query_genes()` and `query_variants()`.